alphathekiwi/tech-test-spalk/README.md

 [https://rust-lang.github.io/rustup/installation/other.html]()

-If you prefer not to install Rust, I can provide a prebuilt binary for Windows, macOS, and Linux.
+If you prefer not to install Rust, see the [prebuilt binaries](https://github.com/spalk-tech/spalk-tech-test/releases).

 The commands I have been using to test it with my directory structure are:
 ```bash